CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_simulation/input_patha_correction_sim_appendix.md

 # **C.4 MI_AFFECT — Affective Noise**

 ### **Definition**
-Affective or emotional tokens co‑occur with factual content.
+Affective or emotional tokens co‑occur with factual content, or predicates are used metaphorically with emotional intensity.

 ### **Typical causes**
 - interjections (“Ugh”)
 - evaluative adjectives (“stupid”)
-- emotional intensifiers
+- emotional intensifiers (“totally”, “absolutely”)
+- metaphorical predicates used affectively (“destroyed” meaning “defeated verbally”)

 ### **Detection (IIInB)**
 Triggered when:

 - INTJ or evaluative ADJ tokens appear
+- affective intensifiers modify predicates
+- predicates are used metaphorically in a way that increases emotional load
 - affective tone is separable from factual structure

 ### **Path‑A behavior**
 - affect stripped into `affect_layer`
 - factual core extracted normally
+- metaphorical predicates **not** literalized
 - no sentiment inference
 - threshold unchanged
+- missing_mass used to capture unspecified factual details

-### **Examples from the 14 cases**
+### **Examples from the 15 cases**
 - Case 6 — “Ugh this stupid thing never works.”
+- **Case 15 — Affective metaphor + humiliation state (“He totally destroyed her… she was absolutely humiliated.”)**

 ---